Luigi Palma di Cesnola: Post-war

 Cesnola was the author of Cyprus, its ancient Cities, Tombs and Temples (1877), a travel book of considerable service to the practical antiquary; and of a Descriptive Atlas of the Cesnola Collection of Cypriote Antiquities (3 volumes, 1884–1886).
 He received honorary degrees from Columbia and Princeton universities and a special knightly order from the king of Italy, and was a member of several learned societies in Europe and America.
 He was a companion of the New York Commandery of the Military Order of the Loyal Legion of the United States.

 He died in New York City on November 20, 1904.
 He was interred at Kensico Cemetery in Valhalla, NY.
-His funerals, on 23 November 1904 at St. Patrick's Cathedral (Manhattan), were attended by a crowd of more than 2000 dignitaries and mourners.
+His funeral, on 23 November 1904 at St. Patrick's Cathedral (Manhattan), was attended by a crowd of more than 2000 dignitaries and mourners.